capitanh/openldap-ansible-role/README.md

 OpenLDAP Ansible Role
 =====================
-This role installs openldap and loads some example data
+This role installs openldap and loads some example data.
+Intended for development and tests purposes, not to be used as production server

 Requirements
 ------------